jdonaldson/golgi/Readme.md

 ## Abstract type route arguments
-It's possible for routes to accept *abstract* types!
+It's possible for routes to accept *abstract* types(!)
 The abstract type must unify with one of the four basic value types.
 This opens up a lot of possibilities for automated instantiation and reduction of boilerplate: